swiftlang/swift/docs/SIL.rst

   projected using the ``project_existential_ref`` instruction.
 - If the operand is a protocol metatype, it does not need to be projected, and the "this" argument of the method is the protocol metatype itself.

+It is undefined behavior if the ``protocol_method`` function value is invoked with a "this" argument not derived from the same existential container as the method itself.

 Function Application
 ~~~~~~~~~~~~~~~~~~~~